Loops on schemes and the algebraic fundamental group: A Lefschetz type theorem

+Note that edges could have the same initial and terminal vertices, and several edges could share their initial and terminal vertices.
+By abuse of notation, we also write $v\in \Gamma$ and $e\in\Gamma$ to denote vertices and edges of the graph, if there is no risk of confusion.
+A morphism $f:\Gamma\ra \Gamma'$ between oriented graphs comprises compatible maps $V\ra V'$ and $E\ra E'$.
+We simply say that $f$ is a \emph{map of oriented graphs}.
+Also note that the graph $\Gamma$ constructed above is connected, since the scheme $X$ is connected. \end{para}

 \begin{proof}[Proof of Lemma \ref{reduction step}.]
 Since $f:X'\to X$ is proper, the image $f(Z)$ of a closed subscheme $Z\subset X'$ is closed and satisfies $\dim f(Z)\le \dim (Z)$.
 In particular, closed points are mapped to closed points.
-The assertion is trivial for $\dim(X)\le 1$ We now assume $\dim X\ge 2$.
+The assertion is trivial for $\dim(X)\le 1$.
+We now assume $\dim X\ge 2$.
 We use the notation from \ref{para:graph}.
-Let $Z\subset X$ be a zero-dimensional closed subscheme.
+Let $Z\subset X$ be a zero-dimensional closed subscheme or the empty set.
 For each edge $e\in \Gamma$ choose a closed point $x_e\in X''_e$.
 Set

 Since $\Gamma$ is finite we find for each vertex $v\in \Gamma$ a $0$-dimensional closed subset $Z'_v\subset X'_v$, such that \begin{enumerate}[label=(\alph*)] \item $Z\cap f(X_v')\subset f(Z'_v)$ and \item $x_{e,i}\in Z'_v$, for all edges $e\in\Gamma$ with $v=\pr_i(e)$ for $i=1$ or $2$. \end{enumerate} Condition \ref{red-step-b} is immediate, and one can achieve \ref{red-step-a} by picking a closed point in each of the finitely many schemes $f^{-1}(z)\cap X'_v$, with $z\in Z\cap f(X_v')$.
-By the surjectivity of $f$ we have \eq{red-step1}{Z\subset \bigcup_v f(Z'_v).} Applying \ref{C} to $X'_v$ and $Z'_v$ we find an at most 1-dimensional closed subscheme $C'_v\subset X'_v$ containing $Z'_v$, such that the pullback of any connected finite \'etale cover of $X'_v$ to $C_v'$ stays connected.
+By the surjectivity of $f$ we have \eq{red-step1}{Z\subset \bigcup_v f(Z'_v).} Applying \ref{C} to $X'_v$ and $Z'_v$ we find an at most 1-dimensional closed subscheme $C'_v\subset X'_v$ containing $Z'_v$, such that the pullback of any connected finite \'etale covering of $X'_v$ to $C_v'$ stays connected.
 Then $C=\bigcup_v f(C'_v)$ is closed, at most 1-dimensional, and contains $Z$, by \eqref{red-step1}.
-It remains to show that for each connected finite \'etale cover $U\to X$ the pullback $U\times_X C$ remains connected (then $C$ is connected as well).
+It remains to show that for each connected finite \'etale covering $U\to X$ the pullback $U\times_X C$ remains connected (then $C$ is connected as well).